Shark Tank Water Filters

 1. PFAS (Per and Polyfluoroalkyl Substances)

-PFAS are a category of unregulated contaminants that are commonly referred to as "forever chemicals.”
-Because they are unregulated, drinking water providers are not required to test for or remove PFAS before being distributed to residents.
+PFAS are a category of contaminants that are commonly referred to as "forever chemicals.”
+On April 10, 2024, the US EPA has announced drinking water standards to limit exposure to 6 types of PFAS chemicals.
 PFAS are used in a number of consumer products including Scotchgard, Teflon, food wrappers, non-stick pans, and stain-repellent fabrics.
 PFAS are also the primary ingredient in firefighting foam, so it readily contaminates groundwater in areas where firefighters train and on military bases.
 A 2018 study by the CDC linked exposure to PFAS with an increased risk of cancer, lowered fertility rates, increased cholesterol, and developmental issues in infants and young children.
 A 2020 Yale study also found that PFAS increase the risk of miscarriage by 80-120%.

 Not all water filters are able to remove PFAS.
 A recent study by Duke/NC State tested residential water filters and their ability to remove PFAS from tap water.
 Popular brands like Pur, Brita, Berkey, and Aquasana did not remove PFAS from tap water.